How to Master Difficult Conversations

 Takeaways

-Master the art of navigating challenging conversations at work.
-Learn to understand contributions, manage emotions, and address identity impacts for more effective and constructive dialogues.
+Master the art of navigating challenging conversations by learning to understand your contribution, manage emotions, and address identity impacts for more effective and constructive dialogue.

-Several years ago, I was working with a company that had given their founder a legacy position on the board to honor them for their past accomplishments, as they hired a new leader.
-While this founder maintained an affable, supportive, and innocent posture while in board meetings, during side conversations with senior staff, they would become manipulative and aggressive, trying to bully them into using the organization’s operations and finances to benefit their personal agenda.
+Several years ago, I was working with a company that had given its founder a legacy position on the board to honor their past accomplishments as they hired a new leader.
+While this founder maintained an affable, supportive, and innocent posture in board meetings, in side conversations with senior staff, they became manipulative and aggressive, trying to bully them into using the organization’s operations and finances to advance their personal agenda.

-The staff politely stood their ground against these attempts to undermine their integrity and the integrity of the organization, but as the threats escalated, it was clear that they desperately needed the board to step in and resolve this at the board level.
+The staff politely stood their ground against these attempts to undermine their integrity and the organization's, but as the threats escalated, it became clear they desperately needed the board to step in and resolve this at the board level.
 That is actually when the situation became difficult.

 Ideally, the board chair, who had been consulted by the staff as these encounters unfolded, would have stepped in with a challenging conversation with this founder.
-The board chair was a well-known leader with an incredible resume of successive high-level leadership positions but was paralyzed by the specter of this demanding conversation looming.
-Promises to have the conversation repeatedly turned to excuses and requests for the staff to be patient and hope and pray for the founder to change.
+The board chair was a well-known leader with an impressive resume of successive high-level positions, but was paralyzed by the specter of the looming conversation.
+Promises to have the conversation repeatedly turned to excuses and requests for the staff to be patient, and hope and pray for the founder to change.

-After months of abdication by the board chair, the situation only worsened, until the exasperated staff appealed to the broader board who immediately stepped in, appointing a courageous board member to lead a special meeting to address the situation and bring a resolution which ultimately included removing the founder from the board.
+After months of the board chair's abdication, the situation only worsened until the exasperated staff appealed to the broader board, which immediately stepped in and appointed a courageous board member to lead a special meeting to address the situation and secure a resolution, which ultimately included removing the founder from the board.

 It is easy to be an armchair quarterback, particularly in hindsight, and say the board chair should have stepped in earlier.
 But it is so hard for all of us when we are in these situations.
 As leaders, we all face challenging conversations every day, most of us several times a day.
 And they don’t always go well.
 It is understandable to be hesitant to jump into another one.

-If you are like me, I am always looking for ways to learn how to increase my ability to navigate these conversations constructively.
-I wish that being given a role or title, also meant we were granted an immediate increase in skills, like leveling up in a video game, but it doesn’t work that way.
+If you are like me, you are always looking for ways to improve your ability to navigate these conversations constructively.
+I wish that being given a role or title also meant we were granted an immediate increase in skills, like leveling up in a video game, but it doesn’t work that way.
 We have to work at it.
-Instead, too many leaders, see their conflict skill level like a toddler sees the dirty diaper they are sitting in.
-“I know it’s a mess, but it’s warm and it’s mine so I’m just going to gut this out as long as I can.”
+Instead, too many leaders see their conflict skill level like a toddler sees the dirty diaper they are sitting in.
+“I know it’s a mess, but it’s warm, and it’s mine, so I’m just going to gut this out as long as I can.”

 There is a better way.

-Some tools can be learned to help you navigate a challenging conversation.
-This is not about some toolkit that helps us “win”, or get our way.
-It is not even about increasing your skill of message delivery or technique, or even about being understood.
+Some tools can help you navigate a challenging conversation.
+This is not about some toolkit that helps us “win” or get our way.
+It is not even about improving your message delivery or technique, or about being understood.
 If we are still approaching challenging conversations, trying to get all our arguments water-tight, a perfectly dialed-in script to make our case, we aren’t ready for a challenging conversation.
 Those are all techniques that will likely take the conversation in the direction we don’t want it to go.

 1) Own your Contribution

-This will help you get to the heart of what will be helpful in this first stage, which is owning the ways you contributed to this.
-Too often we approach a conversation wanting to attach blame.
+This will help you get to the heart of what will be helpful in this first stage: owning the ways you contributed to this.
+Too often, we approach a conversation wanting to attach blame.
 And if you have ever been in a culture of blame, you know how unhelpful that is.
 Shift from blame to contribution.
-Blame looks for whose fault it is mostly, usually to punish.
+Blame looks for whose fault it is, mostly to punish.
 Instead, assume that everyone involved contributed, so everyone has something to own and change to fix the problem.

-The most common contribution is that you saw it coming but did nothing.
+The most common contribution is that you saw it coming but did nothing about it.
 Another contribution that is often missed is simply being unapproachable.
 Don’t try to downplay the significance of these “sins of omission”.
 If you can approach the conversation understanding how you contributed and be honest and accountable for that, it is an invitation for others to be accountable as well.
-When everyone owns their contribution, we can fix the problem.
+When everyone takes ownership of their contribution, we can fix the problem.

 2) Talk About Your Feelings